 Examples of clinical experience with Glycosorb® ABO

-More than 5,000 patients in about 30 countries have undergone blood group incompatible transplants using Glycosorb® ABO.
+More than 6,000 patients in more than 25 countries have undergone blood group incompatible transplants using Glycosorb® ABO.
 Clinical experience shows that the results of the transplants have also been excellent over a longer follow-up period and are equivalent to the results of blood group compatible transplants.

 |Removal of specific blood group-antibodies||

 |High safety level||